Alcoholics Anonymous Meetings

 Tourism Offices -

 The Dutch side has a website: www.st-maarten.com.
-It's even on their license plates.
-It's complicated, graphically intense, and too slow for me to bother with even with high-speed internet.
+After achieving country status in 2011, the website seems to have changed from a government sponsored site to a tourist bureau site.
 The French have a site at http://www.geographia.com/st-martin.
-They didn't even purchase their own URL and the site is loaded with ads, some for other islands.
-The site starts off with the incorrect blather about the island being the smallest island in the world ever to have been partitioned between two different nations.
-Total nonsense, as it isn't even close.
-The site is copyrighted 1997-2008 and the updating has been slim, based on a reading of their restaurant information.
+They didn't even purchase their own URL, the site is loaded with ads, some for other islands, and it starts off with the lie that this is the "smallest island in the world ever to have been partitioned between two different nations".
+It is as incorrect as it is unimportant.
+The site is copyrighted 1997-2010 and the updating has been slim, based on a reading of their restaurant information, some of which is copyrighted 2005.

 You can write or call US-based tourist offices: